basiqio/basiq-connect-control/README.md

 ## Requirements

-Basiq Connect requires installing of react and react-dom, starting from version 16.9.0:
+Basiq Connect requires installation of react and react-dom.
+Ensure that react and react-dom are at least v16.9.0:

 $ npm install react